Skip to main content

 • Areas Affected: The HIP affects Oracle Hex Boost areas within Point of Interests (POI) designated as A** and B** zones.
 These are the hexes with an Oracle Hex Boost multiplier of 0.5 or higher.
 You can check designation of hexes in the Helium Mobile Coverage Planner.

 • Grace Period: A grace period of 7 days before HIP-131 going into effect is provided for deployers of Wi-Fi Hotspots to become familiar with the new requirements and take necessary actions.
-Deployers of CBRS radios will have an extended grace period of 21 days to allow for verification.

-• Penalty for Non-Compliance: Hotspots and radios without validation will have their Oracle Hex Boost multiplier reduced to 0.00x and will not receive Proof of Coverage rewards.
+• Penalty for Non-Compliance: Hotspots without validation will have their Oracle Hex Boost multiplier reduced to 0.00x and will not receive Proof of Coverage rewards.
 Non-compliant devices can still receive Data Transfer rewards.

 • Re-Qualifying: A hotspot can regain Oracle Hex Boost multipliers for hexes it covers after verification.